villekalliomaki/homelab_server/docs/containers.md

 # Networking

 The default for podman v4.0 an newer is netavark which supports rootless containers.
+Dynamics addresses are fine to use, because Ansible gets the address dynamically on each run for the default interface and wg0.

+Alpine container test command for pasta: `podman run -it --rm --network=pasta alpine sh`

 # Rootless podman